cideM/blog/content/blog/unliftio/index.md

   }
 ```

-You can pretty much ignore the `UnliftIO` newtype for the purposes of understanding how the library works.
+You can pretty much ignore the newtype for the purposes of understanding how the library works, since it's purely an implementation detail.

 To make it easier to follow along, I created [a gist](https://gist.github.com/cideM/aa69df23cf8cb50295ed629f2432d6a6) with a Haskell script that you can simply save somewhere and then load into `ghci`.
 Note that I'm not importing `unliftio`, instead I simply copy & pasted the minimal, relevant bits from the source code.

-_Once post is done, annotate the source code so it's a stand alone tutorial_

 We have two instances for `MonadUnliftIO` in this file, one for `ReaderT` and one for `IO`.
-The `IO` instance isn't very interesting, since it's more or less just the identity function.
+The latter isn't very interesting, since it's more or less just the identity function.
+We'll therefore focus on the former:

-Then there's the `ReaderT` instance, which is a bit more involved.

 ```haskell
 instance MonadUnliftIO m =>